meilof/python-libsnark/README.md

 %template(zkgg_verifier_strong_IC) libsnark::r1cs_gg_ppzksnark_verifier_strong_IC<libff::alt_bn128_pp>;
 ```

+## Known issues

+* Evaluation keys are not compatible between 32-bit and 64-bit versions of the module because of the use of Montgomery representations.
+Verification keys should be OK.
+This may be fixed in future versions.
+For the same reason, evaluation keys generated using the 32-bit version probably cannot be converted into snarkjs (a la [PySNARK](https://github.com/meilof/pysnark/blob/master/pysnark/libsnark/tosnarkjs.py)) since also snarkjs works with 64-bit Montgomery representations.

 ## Building from source

 When building from source it is assumed tht [this libsnark branch](https://github.com/meilof/libsnark) is built with `cmake -DCURVE=ALT_BN128 -DUSE_PT_COMPRESSION=OFF -DWITH_PROCPS=OFF` and installed.
 If libsnark is built with different flags, `setup.py`'s `extra_compile_flags` should be adapted.